ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 1. **A promise of amazingly individualized services-**

 Data Science allows companies to offer customized services or products at each procedure of service delivery.
-Businesses can personalize messages that would appear on the desired channels. ( ex: call center, in-store, mobile) with hitting the right areas, right images, and words.
+Businesses can personalize messages that would appear on the desired channels. (ex: call center, in-store, mobile) with hitting the right areas, right images, and words.

-Efforts like these do not stop at any sale.
+Efforts like these do not stop at any scale.
 Big data helps telecom companies to learn customer experience thoroughly, from the first vendor communication to post-purchase behavior.

 When these are combined with different Key Performance Index Values, the data analysis can help in